EditaLatifi/Hypoteq/GRAPH_API_SETUP.md

 You should see:
 ```
 ✅ Email sent successfully via Microsoft Graph API!
-📬 Check fisnik.salihu@hypoteq.ch for the test email
+📬 Check info@hypoteq.ch for the test email
 ```

 ### 7. Restart Your Application